mattthughes/into-your-mind/README.md

 ### Client Goals

+* Build a text based adventure game with user input.
+* Make sure users are able to leave the application at any point
+* The text based adventure game should be orginal and should be completable.

+### User Goals

 * I would like to view the instructions to understand how to play the game.
 * I would like to be able to enter my own name to create my own character.
 * I would like to be able to make clear decisions that have an impact on the game.
+* I like story driven text based adventures which have a clear explanation on the world and its surroundings.

+### Frequent user goals

 * I would like my decisions to have importance with clear descriptions on what happens next.
 * I would like to restart or exit the game at any point if I was to make a wrong decision.
 * I Would like to return to the main menu at any time to view any further instructions I may have missed.
-* I like story driven text based adventures which have a clear explanation on the world and its surroundings.

-### User Goals

-### Frequent user goals

 ### Future Implementations

+* In the future I will look at add a timer to increase the tension during gameplay.
+* I would like to add a scoreboard so users are able to compete against friends and family
+* I would like to add further scenarios to make the game even more challenging.

 ## Design